Mikhail Afanasyev

 On April 13, 2022, police searched Afanasyev’s home in Abakan, the capital of Siberia’s Khakassiya republic, seized his technical equipment, and took him to the Abakan investigative department, according to a Telegram post by the Mass Media Defense Center (MMDC), a local group that provides journalists and media outlets with legal aid, and news reports

-Afanasyev’s charges are related to a news article, which CPJ reviewed, that he wrote for Novy Fokus earlier in April 2022 about 11 members of special riot police from Khakassiya who refused to fight in Russia’s war in Ukraine, according to the MMDC and independent news outlet SOTA, which published a screenshot of the material.
-Authorities accused the journalist of publishing "misleading information" in the article about the number of missing and wounded employees of the Khakass department of Russia’s National Guard, according to media reports.
+Afanasyev’s charges are related to a news article, which CPJ reviewed, that he wrote for Novy Fokus in early April 2022 about 11 members of special riot police from Khakassiya who refused to fight in Russia’s war in Ukraine, according to the MMDC and independent news outlet SOTA, which published a screenshot of the material.
+Authorities accused the journalist of publishing "misleading information" in the article about the number of missing and wounded employees of the Khakass department of Russia's National Guard, according to media reports.

 Afanasyev was previously criminally charged in 2009 with "spreading false information on the internet,” as media reported at the time, over articles about the Sayano-Shushenskaya disaster, when a broken turbine at the Sayano–Shushenskaya hydroelectric plant cost 75 lives.
 Authorities later closed that case, according to media reports.